bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-In the example, I have also a click event listener that you can try that will display a message in the HTML5 page itself.
-It just shows that we can call method by using the name of this object followed by the name of the method with parentheses.
+<p>In the example, I have also a click event listener that you can try that
+will display a message in the HTML5 page itself.
+It just shows that we can call method by using the name of this object followed by the name of the method with parentheses.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 458.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">